 But if you know what you’re doing, you’re better off with feminized seeds which ultimately have a better flavor and result in a better harvest.
 However in most of the northern countries, there’s a risk of getting mold when you’re almost ready to harvest in oktober.
 As such those who have the time and who want to go the extra mile, nowadays opt to go for light deprivation early on in the summer.
 This way you can also grow hazes outside which would otherwise take upto 17 weeks of flowering.
 If you’re unable to do the light deprivation, you can also choose to go for our Hollands Super Bud with Holland's Hope genetics.
 These genetics are specifically made to withstand the colder and wet autumns in the northern hemisphere.
-Another one that works great in this climate is our feminized Critical Jack (or our autoflowering Critical Jack).
+Another one that works great in this climate is our feminized Critical Jack (or our autoflowering Critical Jack) and our new strain: Lemon Juice OG.
 Flower time generally varies based on the genetics.
 Luckily all of our feminized collection has information on how long the flowering time generally is.

 Feminized plants will only start flowering when the days are getting shorter.
 The longest day of the year is the 21st of June in the northern hempisphere, better known as Solstice.
 Instead of waiting until the days get shorter and your plants will start to flower, you’re better off taking your plants inside in the dark around 9pm and getting your plants outside early in the morning when the sun comes up.
 You can also decide to cover your plants in darkness, which is practical if you’re growing in a greenhouse.